The Pirates of Penzance: Papp's Pirates

-The Papp production design has been widely imitated in later productions of Pirates, even where traditional orchestration and the standard score are used.
+The Papp production design has been widely imitated, even where traditional orchestration and the standard score are used.
 Ian Bradley wrote:

-[Papp's version] has been regularly revived on both sides of the Atlantic – a British revival in 2000 transferred from the West Yorkshire Playhouse, Leeds, to the Open Air Theatre in Regents' Park – and has also become well established in the repertoire of amateur student societies.
+[Papp's version] has been regularly revived on both sides of the Atlantic. ...
 No other production has had as much lasting impact or influence. ...
 It also helped to promote G&S in places where it has been little performed and bring it to the attention of a much wider and younger audience.

-An unlicensed 1982 production mounted in Dublin in advance of Papp's own London production was enjoined from transferring to London by a successful lawsuit.
-One at the Savoy Theatre in 2004, directed by Steven Dexter and presented by Raymond Gubbay, used a new musical arrangement, to avoid Papp's copyright.
-Some modern productions combine design elements borrowed from the Disney film franchise Pirates of the Caribbean with aspects of the Papp production.
-From 2006 to 2007 an Opera Australia production toured Australia starring Anthony Warlow as the Pirate King.
-Not all of the Papp-inspired revivals have generated the same enthusiasm as Papp's 1980s productions: a 1999 UK touring production received this critique: "No doubt when Papp first staged this show in New York and London it had some quality of cheek or chutzpah or pizzazz or irony or something that accounted for its success.
+An unlicensed 1982 production was enjoined from transferring to London in a lawsuit.
+One at the Savoy Theatre in 2004, presented by Raymond Gubbay, used a new musical arrangement to avoid Papp's copyright.
+Modern productions have combined design elements borrowed from the film franchise Pirates of the Caribbean with aspects of the Papp production.
+From 2006 to 2007 one such Opera Australia production toured Australia starring Anthony Warlow as the Pirate King.
+A 1999 UK touring production received this critique: "No doubt when Papp first staged this show in New York and London it had some quality of cheek or chutzpah or pizzazz or irony or something that accounted for its success.
 But all that's left now ... is a crass Broadway-style musical arrangement ... and the worst kind of smutty send-up of a historic piece of art."